open-power/hostboot/src/subtree/openbmc/pldm/libpldm/README.md

 ### Marking functions as testing, stable or deprecated

-Three macros are provided through `config.h` to mark functions as testing, stable or deprecated:
+Three macros are provided through `config.h` (automatically included for all translation units) to mark functions as testing, stable or deprecated:

 1. `LIBPLDM_ABI_TESTING`
 2. `LIBPLDM_ABI_STABLE`